Frequently Asked Questions...

 What is Hands On Orlando’s mission?

-Hands On Orlando solves community problems by inspiring and empowering people to make a difference through volunteer action.
+Hands On Orlando works to solve community problems by inspiring, educating and empowering people to help others through volunteer action.

 When was HOO founded?

-We are funded 100% by monetary donations from people like you, groups and companies.
+All of our funding comes from donations from people like you, groups and companies.
+None comes from government.